RC-USC/RC-USC.github.io/uaw_reform.md

 In 2021 Dec, the reform caucus won the referendum for One Member, One Vote.

-In 2023 March, the reform caucus also won the election of UAW president.
+In 2023 Mar, the reform caucus also won the election of UAW president.

 In 2023 Nov, the reform caucus led and won the Big 3 contract.